kokomo88/devcenter/source/docs/virtual-machine-updates.html.md

 activate each by calling xcode-select and print the version of Xcode and all the SDKs (and Simulators) available for the version.*

-## Update Frequency
+## Virtual Machine update scheduled

-We update our OS X Virtual Machines weekly in the following manner:
+We update our OS X Virtual Machines at about every seconds week in the following manner:

 * At the beginning of the week (mostly on Monday) we prepare the new Virtual Machines which will contain the latest stable Xcode version and the latest beta version too.
 We announce the pre-installed tool version changes on our [blog](http://blog.bitrise.io/){:target="_blank"} and also update this page once we know the final list.
 * During the week we test the new Virtual Machine internally to ensure it's stable enough for the release.